MOUNT MITCHELL HERITAGE PRAIRIE

-A military trail, known as the Toeka Fort Riley Road and described as the “Nearest and Best route between Fort Riley and the eastern part of Kansas,” descended from the Flint Hills uplands into the Kaw River valley on the east flank of Mount Mitchell.
+A military trail, known as the Topeka Fort Riley Road and described as the “Nearest and Best route between Fort Riley and the eastern part of Kansas,” descended from the Flint Hills uplands into the Kaw River valley on the east flank of Mount Mitchell.
 Visitors can walk in ruts and swales from this historic trail.
-Between 1857 and 1860 slaves seeking their freedom used this road with the help of local families.
-At least 20 individuals from the Wabaunsee community were active in the operation of the Underground Railroad.
+Between 1857 and 1860 enslaved people seeking their freedom used this road with the help of local families.
+At least twenty individuals from the Wabaunsee community were active in the operation of the Underground Railroad.

 The Mount Mitchell Heritage Prairie/Topeka-Fort Riley Road has been recognized by the National Park Service’s Underground Railroad Network to Freedom program as a site of national significance.
 It is also a Star Attraction of the Freedom’s Frontier National Heritage Area.

 The privately owned Mitchell farmstead, just north of the property, is also recognized by the Network to Freedom Program as an authentic Underground Railroad Station.
-It is one of the few original structures in the Midwest known for hiding slaves.
+It is one of the few existing original structures in the Midwest where freedom-seekers were sheltered.

-Each succeeding generation after these pioneers have made efforts to keep the stories of this history alive.
+Each succeeding generation that has followed these pioneers have made efforts to keep the stories of this history alive.

 It is now our turn.
-Come stand on Mt.
-Mitchell amidst the wildflowers and nesting birds.
+Come stand on Mount Mitchell amidst the wildflowers and nesting birds.
 Listen to the sound of bluestem in the wind.
-Look out across the prairie to the house where slaves seeking their freedom were hidden.
+Stand in the swales of the old trail and look out across the prairie to the house where people seeking their freedom from slavery were sheltered.
 Having done this, you will see why we are so excited about developing this educational resource for the area’s children and visitors.

 Please join us.
-We need funds to continue our infrastructure development and the installation of interpretive signage.
+We need funds to continue our infrastructure development and educational program.